sapkotaruz11/CORA-NC/README.md

 ### Execution
 The repository is structured following standard practice for a Python framework.
 The code is written following Python PEP-8 standards and validated using static analysis tools.

 The experiments can be carried out using a single command.
+The test experiments were carried out on Ubuntu 22.04 LTS using a NVIDIA RTX 3070 laptop GPU.

 ## Installation Guide for the CORA-NC Framework